HoaxParagon/C64_1541_SERIAL_TO_USB/README.md

 * Connect the drive to the interface (6 pin DIN)
 * Scan the face of the disk into image file, alternativly, take a photo
 * Name the photo and file to be taken in from disk
-* Creates new
+* Creates new folder with name of disk, contains scan/photo of disk and disk image

 ### Hardware plans:
-* For ease of access and development, the AVR platform will be used.
+* For ease of access and development, the AVR platform will be used
-* Possibly include a reversible modification including an endstop to prevent platter crash.
+* Possibly include a reversible modification including an endstop to prevent platter crash
+* Otherwise, perhaps a mic to detect spefic sound of head crash (more complicated?)
 * Possibly model and print an endstop mount to go inside the drive
 * Custom board design, has female 6 pin DIN connector (eventually)
 * First built on protoboard unless 6 pin DIN won't fit right in 0.1" spacing